 Friends and family test

-You can rate our hospitals and services just like you can rate a hotel stay – by giving us a star rating and making specific comments – and we’ll ask you if you would recommend us to your friends and family.
-All patients will be given a ‘Friends and family’ card when you leave the hospital to go home, so please fill them in.
+You can rate our hospitals and services just like you can rate a hotel stay – by giving us a star rating and making specific comments to tell us what we are doing well and where improvements can be made.

 PALS (our patient advice and liaison service)